mozilla-it/terraform-modules/aws/maws-roles/README.md

 # maws-roles
-This module creates roles that we can be assumes using an OIDC provider.
+This module creates roles that we can be assumed using an OIDC provider.

 ## Usage